ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/mathematical-objects/slides.md

 - The `node` parameter is the "starting point" for the search for `data`

-- Recursively search "to the left" or "to the right" depending
+- Recursively search "to the left" or "to the right" depending on `data`

 - What are the performance characteristics of the `search` method?